Benjamin Gallois

 In the second year of my MSc, I specialized in biophysics through a program at the interface of biology and physics.
 I continued to study biology-related physics while also taking pure biology courses.
 This year was fundamental in developing my ability to collaborate and work in a multidisciplinary environment where team members often have different backgrounds and technical languages.

+My primary contribution involved developing an image analysis pipeline to process 3D images of the embryos and quantify β-catenin expression.
+The details of this work are in m2.pdf (English).
 This research laid the groundwork for a more detailed analysis, which was further developed after I departed from the lab.
 Tatiana Merle’s PhD thesis describes the continuation of this work, which culminated in its application in a study published in Frontiers in Cell and Developmental Biology.

 This project marked the first time I developed an analysis tool that would be used by several researchers who were not trained in programming, following standard programming best practices, such as version control and release management.
 At this stage, my programming skills drastically increased as I mastered Git and became proficient in Python and C++.
 It also taught me a great deal about statistics and data analysis in a field where effects and sample sizes are relatively small, and where it is costly and time-consuming to increase them.